fischuu/fischuu.github.io/lectures/IntroductionToR/index.md

 ```r
 rm(foo)
 ```
-and all objects of a workspace can removed by
+and all objects of a workspace can removed by (DANGEROUS!!!)

 ```r
 rm(list=ls())